apelegri/wechat-mini-program-wiki/README.md

 **Persist data to Leancloud:** [Leancloud data storage guide](https://leancloud.cn/docs/leanstorage_guide-js.html)
 In the function `bindformSubmit` we create a new `Form `object and `save` data.
 We also call `setACL(acl)` property on the object which is a **Leancloud built-in property.**

-Now that we have saved data we would like to  send it to Leancloud through the use of module (see below).
+Now that we have saved data we would like to  send it to Leancloud through the use of [module](#module).

 ```javascript
 //model/form.js